-LeapRate Exclusive… It looks like a number of heavy hitters are betting on a comeback in the share price of retail Forex and CFD broker Plus500 Ltd (LON:PLUS).
+LeapRate Exclusive… It looks like a number of heavy hitters are betting on a comeback in the share price of CFD broker Plus500 Ltd (LON:PLUS).

 Plus500 shares, and those of other leading UK online brokers including IG Group Holdings plc (LON:IGG) and CMC Markets Plc (LON:CMCX), were hit hard late last year following new proposed rules unveiled by UK regulator the FCA, limiting leverage in Forex and CFD trading.

-LeapRate has learned via regulatory filings that global investment bank Morgan Stanley (NYSE:MS) has increased its stake in retail Forex and CFD broker Plus500 Ltd (LON:PLUS) to 6.5%, up from 6.3% reported previously and 2.4% as at the end of last year.
+LeapRate has learned via regulatory filings that global investment bank Morgan Stanley (NYSE:MS) has increased its stake in CFD broker Plus500 Ltd (LON:PLUS) to 6.5%, up from 6.3% reported previously and 2.4% as at the end of last year.

 Morgan Stanley now holds, via several investment subsidiaries, a total of 7,469,615 Plus500 shares worth £32.4 million (USD $40 million).